iarly/chat/README.md

 --mongoDbDatabase <databaseName>: it sets the database of mongo (default is null)
 ```

-If you didn't set the redis or mongoDb configuration, the server will use the in-memory and dummy message-broker and it will not work as multi-instance.
+If you didn't set the redis or mongoDb configuration, the server will use the in-memory database and dummy message-broker and it will not work as multi-instance.